In the good old days, you could simply send the exact same evergreen tweet over and over again.

 Here’s another example.

-While you should still change up your text when you’re creating Tweets with different media attached, varying that media changes the amount of information available to your audience, which makes it easier for you to organically vary the text that goes with each one.
-Think about how the text you write is informed by the media you choose, and how it relates to the content you’re linking to!
+While you should still change up your text when you’re creating and scheduling tweets with photos, varying that media changes the amount of information available to your audience, which makes it easier for you to organically vary the text that goes with each one.
+Think about how the text you write is informed by the media you choose and how it relates to the content you’re linking to!

 Choose a few of your best quotes from any given piece you write, and copy/paste those into an update!